- How much is gap insurance in Idaho?

 Does gap insurance cover leased cars in Idaho?

-Idaho gap insurance covers leased cars when the driver owes more than the car's current market value.
-You can remove gap coverage once your vehicle is worth more than what you still owe.
+Idaho gap insurance covers leased cars where the driver owes more than the vehicle's current market value.
+Over time, you may remove gap coverage once your vehicle is worth more than what is owed.

 Compare Idaho gap insurance rates with other states